mobify/workshop--adaptivejs-site-1x/README.md

     Make changes to the footer HTML.
 As you do, refresh the page to see your changes take effect.

 3. In an editor app, from the `/adaptation/views/includes` folder, open the `_footer.js` JavaScript footer file.
-4. Remove the `documentationLink` function.
+4. Inside the `context` block, remove the entire `documentationLink` function.
-5. Add functions to select and to return the newsletter sign up and copyright text with the following code snippet:
+5. Inside the `context` block, add these functions to select and to return the newsletter sign up and copyright text with the following code snippet:

     ```javascript
     context: {